Last Updated on November 2, 2022

 the human rights issues:

-Even more important than the environmental impact are all of the human rights issues.
+Even more important than the environmental impact of fast fashion companies are all of the human rights issues.
 I used to think that garments were sewn by industrial machines, but they’re not!

 poor working conditions:

 Many of the factories that mass produce clothing are unsafe structurally, electrically, and more.
-Accidents, fires, injuries, and disease are all common occurrences..
+Accidents, fires, injuries, and diseases are all common occurrences.

 Because clothing orders are turned so quickly, garment workers are regularly denied breaks to go to the bathroom or even drink water.
 They also regularly face verbal and physical abuse.